 Ready or not here, He comes!
 The account of Jesus.
 And nothing has been the same since.
-The first four narratives, the Gospels per Matthew, Mark, Luke, and John of the New Testament, are biographical profiles on Jesus, each written from the author’s accounts and perspective of first-century believers (remember all the N.T. authors come from Jewish backgrounds to include Jesus) whose life had been made new by the His life, death, burial, and resurrection.
+The first four narratives, the Gospels per Matthew, Mark, Luke, and John of the New Testament, are biographical profiles on Jesus, each written from the author’s accounts and perspective of first-century believers (remember all the N.T. authors come from Jewish backgrounds to include Jesus so much circular references between the shared Testaments are used) whose life had been made new by the His life, death, burial, and resurrection.

 Jesus Christ is a compound name of the savior of the world.
 Jesus is the son of man, with the name similar to the meaning of Josuha ( Jehovah saves) and Christ is Greek for the anointed one.